rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-zabbix.rst

 --------

-The tutorial is based on the example files provided with RealOpInsight.
-Available in the folder *examples,* the following
+The tutorial is based on the example files provided with RealOpInsight, and notably:
-file:

-+ *small_hosting_platform.zbx.ngrt4n.xml ***: This
++ The file *examples/small_hosting_platform.zbx.ngrt4n.xml* containing
-  file contains the configuration describing of our dashboard.
+  the configuration describing of our dashboard.
 This dashboard relies on some triggers from the default Zabbix server's monitoring configuration.